 The longest par-three on the golf course, it features a creek running down the left towards the green and joins with a lake behind.
 The safe play is towards the right as a bunker sidles between the green and the creek on the left, especially when the winds pick up around here.

 Hole 8 par-five, 481 metres

 A short par-five that tests your long game as well as your verve.
-A large tree is strategically placed in the middle of a very narrow fairway that winds around a lake on the left and dense forestry on the right.
-The incentive here is to hit it long but place the shot to the left of the tree for any chance to reach the green in two.
-As the fairway narrows towards the green, even a lay-up with a mid-iron is not an easy task.
+A very narrow fairway that winds around a lake on the left and dense forestry on the right.
+The incentive here is to hit it long but place the shot to the left for any chance to reach the green.
+As the fairway narrow towards the green even a lay-up with a mid-iron is not an easy task.

 Hole 9 par-four, 385 metres